icefapper/offdroid/README.md

 _NOTE 1: replace `path/to/offdroid` with the actual path to the folder offdroid resides in._

-_NOTE 2: OFFDROID variable is crucial for offdroid to run properly; simply appending the `PATH` variable with the path to offdroid's folder will not work._
+_NOTE 2: the `OFFDROID` shell variable is crucial for offdroid to run properly; simply appending the `PATH` variable with the path to offdroid's folder will not work._

 ##Commands
 The main, and indeed the only, command Offdroid has is the `offdroid` command.
 It is an umbrella command, like `git` and `apt-get`, exposing different functionality through various subcommands it provides.
 Below is the list of all subcommands `offdroid` provides, along with a description of what they do.